0xdea/semgrep-rules/README.md

 For a better streamlined experience, I recommend saving semgrep scan output in [SARIF](https://sarifweb.azurewebsites.net/) format and using [SARIF Explorer](https://marketplace.visualstudio.com/items?itemName=trailofbits.sarif-explorer) in [VS code](https://code.visualstudio.com/).

+## Compatibility

+* Tested with Semgrep CLI 1.142.0

 ## TODO

 * Do some additional benchmarking against real-world code to spot slow rules in need of optimization.